-Life insurance can be a complicated topic.
-There are tons of factors and terms that you’ll need to understand that you have the best protection for your loved ones.
+Life insurance is a complicated topic.
+There are tons of factors and terms that you’ll need to understand in order to have the best protection for your loved ones.
 While it can be a confusing purchase, we are here to ensure that you have the information and resources that you need to make the best life insurance purchase for your family.

 The contestability period on life insurance policies serves as a way to protect life insurers from fraudulent and mistaken information provided by the policyholder regarding the named insured during the underwriting process.
 Depending on the state, contestability clauses last for the first year or two during which the policy is in force.

-What You Should Know About Life Insurance Contestability Period
+7 Things You Should Know About Life Insurance Contestability Periods

 Providing false information for whatever reason when seeking life insurance coverage can be grounds for denying a claim, in which case the premiums would be returned minus insurer costs.

 4. Giving Wrong Information Could Reduce the Benefit Amount

 Sometimes, people give the wrong information without knowing it.
 It could be they simply misread the application or perhaps had a pre-existing condition of which they were not aware at the time.